Ayush007-pro/mnist_digit_classifier.py/README.md

 #### Files
 - `mnist_digit_classifier.py`: Contains the code to preprocess the data, train the model, evaluate it, and save the trained model.
 - `my_mnist_model`: Saved trained model that can be reloaded for evaluation.

----

-This README file is ready to accompany your `mnist_digit_classifier.py` script!